-- A person infected with COVID-19 is considered contagious starting 48 hours prior to the onset of their symptoms or two (2) days before the specimen for the test was collected if they had no symptoms. - Any close contacts to a case of COVID-19 during the time they are considered contagious will be required to guarantine at home for 14 days after their last contact with the case. - Example of 14-day isolation/exclusion: If a facility is notified about a case on June 4 and a child or staff member is identified as a close contact to that case during a time they would have been contagious on June 1 and 2, those who were in close contact with the person will be required to quarantine at home until June 16 (fourteen (14) days after last contact with the case on June 2). - Social distancing: Proper social distancing can avoid multiple staff members needing to quarantine.
+- A person infected with COVID-19 is considered contagious starting 48 hours prior to the onset of their symptoms or two (2) days before the specimen for the test was collected if they had no symptoms. - Any close contacts to a case of COVID-19 during the time they are considered contagious will be required to quarantine at home for 14 days after their last contact with the case. - Social distancing: Proper social distancing can avoid multiple staff members needing to guarantine.
 Staff should avoid congregating together and should maintain at least six (6) feet of distance from other staff who do not work in the same classroom to the extent that is possible.
-Staff wearing masks will also help limit the risk of transmission to others if they become contagious but do not know it (in that two days before symptoms start), but wearing a mask does not replace social distancing. - Social distancing may not be feasible for young children in a classroom.
-For this reason, any children and staff in a classroom with a case will be considered close contacts and require quarantine unless specific social distancing practices were observed between all persons in the classroom. - Cohorting: The number of children and staff that will be required to quarantine can be limited by cohorting each class.
+Staff wearing masks will also help limit the risk of transmission to others if they become contagious but do not know it (in that two days before symptoms start) but wearing a mask does not replace social distancing. - o Social distancing may not be feasible for young children in a classroom.
+For this reason, any children and staff in a classroom with a case will be considered close contacts and require quarantine unless specific social distancing practices were observed between all persons in the classroom. - Cohorting: The number of children and staff that will be required to guarantine can be limited by cohorting each class.
 This means keeping the same children and staff together and limiting any interaction outside of that group.
 Children cohorted in a class together should be kept away from children in other classes, and staff should practice social distancing when around other staff members.